'Breathless' EU backs Israel after hundreds killed

 Israeli forces have killed over 400 Palestinians in the bloodiest 24 hours in Gaza for 15 years.

-Lebanon's Iran-backed Hezbollah militia and Israeli forces also exchanged fire on Sunday, raising concern the war could spread to the wider Middle East region.
+Lebanon's Iran-backed Hezbollah militia and Israel also exchanged fire on Sunday, raising concern the war could spread to the wider Middle East.

 Israel has occupied Gaza and the West Bank since it conquered the Palestinian territories in 1967.